caraZ02/caraZ02.github.io/README.md

-Amazing website made by caraZ
+Amazing website made by caraZ, Cara's sister.
 # Who is Cara

 Cara is a 6-year-old bichon, which is a type of toy dog.
+She came to my family 6 years ago when she was only 2 months old.

+![Cara]

 For more information, see [Bichon](https://en.wikipedia.org/wiki/Bichon).